mjfrigaard/martinfrigaard-io-site/content/about.md

 ## Statistical & scientific training

-In 2015 I moved to Oakland, California and went back to school for [clinical research](http://ticr.ucsf.edu/courses/masters.html) at the University of California, San Francisco.
+In 2015 I moved to Oakland, California, and went back to school for [clinical research](http://ticr.ucsf.edu/courses/masters.html) at the University of California, San Francisco.
 During this time, I worked as a Research Associate for the veterans hospital in the [Kidney Health Research Collaborative](https://khrc.ucsf.edu/) with Dr. Carmen Peralta.
 Dr. Peralta was investigating how to use electronic health record data to [screen/identify patients with chronic kidney disease](http://bit.ly/ckd-screen-trial).
 My research looked at the [validity of the data](doi.org/10.1186/s12882-018-1156-2) being used to guide clinical decisions about the care of patients with chronic kidney diseases.

 ## Data science communication

 In 2016, started contributing to Northeastern's Journalism Blog, [Storybench](http://www.storybench.org/).
-This has since evolved into [Data Journalism in R](http://www.storybench.org/category/data-journalism-in-r/) (a collection of 30+ tutorials).
+The posts have since evolved into [Data Journalism in R](http://www.storybench.org/category/data-journalism-in-r/) (a collection of 30+ tutorials).
 I enjoy writing these tutorials and articles because of the broad range of problems R can solve.
 All of the peripheral tools in the R ecosystem ( [`shiny`](https://www.shinyapps.io/), [RStudio](https://www.rstudio.com/), and the [`tidyverse`](https://www.tidyverse.org/) ) make it possible to think of research results outside a traditional report or paper.

 I've also always been impressed with how welcoming and supportive the R community and open source software can be.

 ## Teaching

-At CSU Chico, I taught two undergraduate [courses](https://catalog.csuchico.edu/viewer/13/KINE/EXERNONEBS.html) Sports Epidemiology (KINE 386) and Principles of Strength and Conditioning (KINE 390), and a section of the graduate course Statistical Methods in Kinesiology Research (KINE 601).
+At CSU Chico, I taught two [undergraduate courses](https://catalog.csuchico.edu/viewer/13/KINE/EXERNONEBS.html) Sports Epidemiology (KINE 386) and Principles of Strength and Conditioning (KINE 390), and a section of the graduate course Statistical Methods in Kinesiology Research (KINE 601).

-While at UCSF I was a TA for the [Big Data course](http://ticr.ucsf.edu/courses/schedule/data_science.html) in the biostatistics department.
+While at UCSF, I was a TA for the [Big Data course](http://ticr.ucsf.edu/courses/schedule/data_science.html) in the biostatistics department.

-I've always enjoyed helping people learn how to use data to gain insight and make evidence-based decisions.
+I've always enjoyed demystifying statistics, computer science, and technology.

 ## Apps